Codebrahma/react-form-builder/README.md

+# CAUTION

+This package is highly customized for internal usage, **DO NOT** use in new projects

 # React Form Builder Advance

 A complete react form builder that interfaces with a json endpoint to load and save generated forms.

 - Upgraded to React 16.4.1
 - Use react-dnd for Drag & Drop
 - Save form data with dummy api server.